 By Jennifer McDougall

-Alcohol is also known as ethanol, a liquid produced by fermentation and an ingredient found in beer, wine, and liquor that causes intoxication.
-Alcohol is a depressant drug that slows down activity in the central nervous system, delaying messages being sent to and from the body and the brain that also wreaks havoc on the digestive system.
+Alcohol is also known as ethanol, a liquid produced by fermentation and an ingredient in beer, wine, and liquor that causes intoxication.
+Alcohol is a depressant drug that slows down activity in the central nervous system, delaying messages sent to and from the body and the brain that also wreaks havoc on the digestive system.

-Here is a look at what all is included in the digestive system and what is affected when you consume alcohol.
+Here is a look at what is included in the digestive system and what is affected when you consume alcohol.

 How to Care for Your Digestive Health